ijessicachen/nuxt2/README.md

 # nuxt2
-Featuring a kind of calculator and a very big button
+Featuring a very bad calculator and a very big button